-A Better World painted Collection
+A Better World Painted Collection

 Prior to these pieces, I only used watercolor, markers, Chinese paint brush, and paper to create art.
 In the midst of one of my hardest years, I was drawn to acrylic paint and canvas, both of which I had never used before.
 When I painted, I felt moved by God and painting was a joint venture we did together.
 When I painted, I sought inner peace and a world that could be made well by kindness towards one another.
 In turn, my fears were quelled by joy and I experienced healing through creating.
 It is my hope that my art would be a vehicle for change and that the stories behind each piece would inspire, encourage, and strengthen those going through hardships of all kinds.

-This collection of five art pieces is entitled “A Better World” and it is my testimony in colors.
 I dedicate this series to my late father who passed away suddenly in August 2021.
 Divided by countries, an ocean, and a pandemic, I was unable to be by his side and to take one more walk together.
 He was a dear friend and mentor that always believed in my dreams.
 In honor of his memory, one-third of all sales from these cards will be donated to the Angel Heart Family Foundation of Taiwan, an organization that provides a network of support and resources for family members that care for children with disabilities.

-Photographer: Michael Lee
+Photography by Michael Lee

-Editor: Jeanne Lee
+Words edited by Jeanne Lee